Vienna Memorial Cemetery

 Cordelia Baldwin: An Unknown Headstone Carvers Legacy

-In addition to these, he also included geometric embellishments such as fans, diamonds, and perhaps his most recognizable symbol; a six-sided coffin laid horizontally somewhere on the stone, usually either above or below the inscription.
-With over 25 markers found throughout the Southern Tier of New York dating from 1822 through 1836 and 50 some in the Northeast Ohio counties of Ashtabula, Trumbull, Mahoning, and Portage as well as the adjoining Pennsylvania counties of Lawrence and Crawford dating from 1832 through 1842; the existence of concurrent dates in both New York and Ohio suggests that “D” lived in one area and exported markers as need be, a relativity common practice at the time.
+In addition to these, he also included geometric embellishments such as fans, diamonds, and his most recognized icon; a six-sided coffin laid horizontally somewhere on the stone.
+With markers found throughout several counties in New York, Ohio and Pennsylvania between 1822 and 1842.
 Although Fancy D's identity remains anonymous and will likely remain so for years to come, his contribution to the countless cemeteries in the area remains noted, including over the grave of little Cordelia Baldwin.